Needlestick injuries

 • Don't flush used needles and syringes down the toilet or put them in household or public rubbish or recycle bins.

-• Talk to your pharmacist about how you can get rid of your needles and syringes safely.
+• You can talk to your pharmacist about how you can get rid of your needles and syringes safely.

 Pharmacist showing young male a sharps bin in a community pharmacy